CNES/lenapy/paper.md

 While `gsw-xarray` is more complete than our GSW wrapper in `Lenapy`, our library propose complementary geodetic tools for spatial and spherical harmonics operations.

-To our knowledge, no other existing Python library provides geophysical tools within a unified, xarray-based framework supporting both scalability (via Dask [@Dask_2016]) and labeled, multidimensional arrays.
+To our knowledge, no existing Python library offers a coherent suite of oceanographic and geophysical operations (detailed below) within a unified, xarray-native framework supporting both scalability (via Dask [@Dask_2016]) and labeled, multidimensional arrays.
-Moreover, critical geospatial utilities (such as surface-aware averaging, weighted statistics, spherical distance computation, and climatological decomposition) are scattered across ecosystems or require manual implementation.
+Moreover, critical geospatial utilities (such as surface-aware averaging, weighted statistics, spherical distance computation, and climatology fitting) remain fragmented across ecosystems or require custom implementations.

-`Lenapy` addresses this gap by providing a modular Python package built on xarray and Dask, exposing accessors (.lnocean, .lngeo, .lntime, .lnharmo) for direct and simple application of domain-specific methods to xarray.Dataset or xarray.DataArray objects.
+`Lenapy` addresses this gap by providing a modular Python package built on xarray and Dask, exposing accessors (.lngeo, .lnharmo, .lnocean, .lntime) for direct and simple application of domain-specific methods to xarray.Dataset or xarray.DataArray objects.
 For example, users can compute area-weighted means via ds.lngeo.mean() or extract the global ocean heat content using ds.lnocean.gohc().

 `Lenapy` is designed for Earth scientists, oceanographers, climate researchers, and geodesists who routinely manipulate global or regional gridded datasets and require specific processing workflows.
-`Lenapy` is maintaining full compatibility with the PyData ecosystem.
+`Lenapy` aims to maintain full compatibility with the PyData ecosystem.

 Furthermore, `Lenapy` offers a unified approach for calculating Global Mean Sea Level (GMSL) by integrating both steric and manometric components, as well as relative sea-level changes [@Gregory_2019].
 `Lenapy` facilitates this decomposition by providing a unique Python library that compute these components directly from xarray-based datasets, enabling researchers to analyze sea-level changes comprehensively within a consistent framework.